 - 1 part of perlite or another inorganic amendment

-The amendments like perlite, bark, gritty sand, pumice, and vermiculite you will prepare an excellent Philodendron Birkin soil mix.
+If you use amendments like perlite, bark, gritty sand, pumice, and vermiculite you will prepare an excellent Philodendron Birkin soil mix.
 They make soil airy and porous because they have large particles that create macro pores.
 Macro pores contain oxygen, which is vital for plant roots.
 Roots that get enough oxygen are vigorous and less susceptible to root rot and fungal infections.
 The amendments also ensure proper drainage, which is very important, since plants that sit in soggy soil have a higher risk of suffering from root rot.

 Although Philodendron Birkin plant can’t be found in nature, it’s a member of the Philodendron genus, like other tropical plants belonging to this genus, it enjoys medium humidity, from 25% to 50%.
-It’s not very demanding when it comes to humidity, and your Philodendron Birkin will do absolutely fine even in lower humidity.
+It’s not very demanding when it comes to humidity, and your Philodendron Birkin will do absolutely fine even in lower humidity levels.

 The optimal temperature range for Birkins is from 65ºF (18ºC) to 85ºF (29ºC).
 Since Philodendrons prefer warmer temperatures, it’s important to protect them from cold and frost.
 Birkin plants are kept as a houseplant, so the regular temperature in your household will be great for them.
 If you’re comfortable in your home, your Philodendron Birkin will also be comfortable.

 If you repot your Philodendron Birkin once a year, you don’t have to fertilize it, since the fresh soil will give your plant the necessary nutrients.
 If you want to fertilize your Birkin, you can do it by using a high-quality liquid fertilizer, such as The Sill fertilizer, which has a great N-P-K ratio of 3:1:2 that is excellent for foliage plants.
 Always read the instructions on the fertilizer packaging, to avoid accidentally overfertilizing your plant.